Building the right digital workplace for a post-COVID world

 But for other businesses, such as those in retail and manufacturing, this wasn’t so easy.
 These industries led the way in reactive innovating.

-The retail industry, for instance, repurposed a lot of staff from shop floors and warehouses to food production and delivery instead, to keep up with ballooning demand and changing government guidance and regulations.
+The retail industry, for instance, repurposed a lot of staff from shop floors and warehouses to food production and delivery instead, to keep up with ballooning demand and changing government guidelines and regulations.

 Phase two: Sustainability concerns, the adapt period